- Home

 "My biggest takeaway is that through these experiences, I have learned what age group I resonate the best with – the older students (roughly third through sixth grade).
 After my first day observing at MaST III, I loved the age of the students, how they were both independent and dependent at the same time.
 I knew that the environment was not for me when I was in the kindergarten classroom the following semester,” shared Julia.
 “No other experience thus far has come close to how deeply active and involved I was in the fourth-grade classroom, which made me fall in love with that age group.”

-Involvement on Campus
+Life on Campus

 I made it my goal on campus to become highly involved on campus because I am a commuter, and I don’t have the ‘typical’ college experience that many others my age have.

-Julia is President of Education Outreach, a club dedicated to assisting pre-service teachers gain an alternative perspective on the field of education while practicing the Critical Concerns of the Sisters of Mercy.
+Julia is President of Education Outreach, a club dedicated to helping pre-service teachers gain an alternative perspective on the field of education while practicing the Critical Concerns of the Sisters of Mercy.
 Each semester, the club aims to host a service and professional development events for pre-service teachers to gain additional educational experiences.

-In years past, Education Outreach has done several service projects, including the adoption of families from the Breathing Room Foundation for the holidays, running a book drive for a Philadelphia school without access to a library, and running a drive to collect school supplies for Indigenous People living on impoverished reservations.
+In years past, Education Outreach has done several service projects, including the adoption of families from the Breathing Room Foundation for the holidays, running a book drive for a Philadelphia school without access to a library, and running a drive to collect school supplies for indigenous people living on impoverished reservations.

 Additionally, the group hosts professional development events on topics such as teaching with mental health/wellness, teaching during the pandemic, and a discussion on race and diversity in education.
-Education Outreach also hosted a GMercyU teaching panel, where former education majors returned to speak to current students and engage in discussions surrounding their experiences as teachers.
+Education Outreach also hosted a GMercyU teaching panel, where former Education majors returned to speak to current students and engage in discussions surrounding their experiences as teachers.

 Outside of Education Outreach, Julia is the Vice President for Best Buddies, where she helps the group focus on socialization through a variety of activities such as karaoke, playing games, making crafts, and engaging in service projects.